 “Even if you’re not sure, go for it,” she said.
 “My main reason when I started was, ‘Yeah, I want to go to Iceland — I’ll figure it out along the way.’
 If you have something you’re passionate about, you will find a way to connect it.”

 She took that approach all the way to Reykjavik, presenting her research to an international audience.
-She didn't have a perfectly mapped-out plan.
-She had curiosity, support, and a willingness to make unexpected connections.
-And she finally saw the northern lights — dancing across the Arctic sky, reflecting on the water during a late-night cruise.
+She didn’t have a perfectly mapped-out plan.
+But she did have curiosity, support, and a willingness to make unexpected connections.
+Plus, she finally saw the northern lights — dancing across the Arctic sky, reflecting on the water during a late-night cruise.